Self-guided Sightseeing Tour #12 in Madrid, Spain

 Iglesia de San Lorenzo Luis García (Zaqarbal) / CC BY-SA 3.0 es

-The church of San Lorenzo is a Catholic temple in the Spanish city of Madrid, located in the n.
-2 Dr. Piga Street, in the Lavapiés neighborhood.
-It is the center of the celebrations of the vervain of San Lorenzo in the neighborhood.
+The Church of San Lorenzo is a Catholic church in the Spanish city of Madrid, located at 2 Calle del Doctor Piga, in the Lavapiés neighborhood.
+It is the center of the celebrations of the verbena de San Lorenzo in the neighborhood.

 Wikipedia: Iglesia de San Lorenzo (Madrid) (ES)